 Chip 'n' Dip Bread Witch Recipe

-Who needs tricks with a treat as bewitching as this appetizer that’s sure to steal center stage on your table?
-Our Test Kitchen modeled this ghoulish beauty—right down to the raisin wart on her nose!
+Who needs tricks with a treat as bewitching as this appetizer?
+This ghoulish beauty is sure to steal center stage on your table. —Taste of Home Test Kitchen

 - 2 loaves (1 pound each) frozen bread dough, thawed